New Seekers

 Wind Beneath My Wings

-- Mike and the Mechanics
+- Mike & The Mechanics

 The Living Years